-Employee working less than 37.5 hours and receiving a pro rata monthly salary at a company using an averaging system working time with an averaging period of 12 weeks.
-The planned working time for the period is 360 hours ( $12 \times 30$ ).
+Employee working less than 37.5 hours and receiving a pro rata monthly salary at a company using an averaging system

+An employee has an employment contract with an agreed weekly working time of 30 hours, and this is used as the basis for calculating the employee's pro rata monthly salary.
+The workplace applies a system for averaging working time with an averaging period of 12 weeks.
+The planned working time for the period is 360 hours (12×30).
 During the period, the employee is granted two 7.5-hour days of annual leave.